 All the metadata including obfuscated codes are authenticated using a MAC (Message Authentication Code) to detect if it was modified on path.
 The transport and UDP options to carry this metadata are provided in clause 6.12.3.4.

-Editor's note: SA WG3 should check the proposed use of Obfuscated Codes and key orchestration.
+Editor's note: SA WG3 should check the proposed use of Obfuscated Codes.

 6.12.3.3 Initial Configuration of Obfuscated Codes, Metadata and Keys